 - Always let someone know where you are going and when you expect to return.

-- In an emergency, dial Triple Zero (000).
-Consider taking a satellite phone, personal locator beacon (PLB) or another form of communication into areas that do not have good mobile coverage.
+- Consider taking a satellite phone, personal locator beacon (PLB) or another form of communication into areas that do not have good mobile phone reception.

 - Take a first-aid kit and know how to use it.